 Stroll along the river and you will find the Green Quay, housed in the beautifully converted Marriott’s Warehouse.
 This discovery centre highlights the unique wildlife of The Wash.

 Further along the river, you will come across the magnificent Custom House which houses rotating exhibitions and a free maritime museum on the first floor.
-The ground floor is home to the award-winning tourist information centre.
+The ground floor is home to the award-winning tourist information centre (please note: The Custom House is currently under refurbishment, with the King’s Lynn TIC relocated to the King’s Lynn Town Hall on Saturday Market Place).

 You will be following in some very famous footsteps – Shakespeare is rumoured to have played in the town, with Daniel Defoe also being a visitor (a grave stone in St Nicholas’s Chapel being of a certain “Robinson Cruso”).